D'Hanis, Texas

 D'Hanis (/dəˈhɛnᵻs/) is a census-designated place in central Medina County, Texas, United States.
-The population was 548, as of 2000.
+It is part of the San Antonio—New Braunfels, Texas Metropolitan Statistical Area.
+The population was 785 at the 2020 census, up from 548 in 2000.
 It was primarily settled in the 1800s by German emigrants.

 D'Hanis is located at the intersections of U.S. Route 90, Farm to Market Road 1796 and Farm to Market Road 2200 on Seco Creek.
 The community is sometimes called New D'Hanis to distinguish it from the site of old D'Hanis one mile to the east.

 History

 D'Hanis is named for Count von D'Hanis, who founded the town about 1845.
 D'Hanis was settled by 29 Alsatian families from present-day France and Germany.
 Many residents spoke Alsatian and German, however, some Alsatians were ethnic Germans who clung to the German culture, language, and traditions.
 D'Hanis was one of several towns that Henri Castro founded.

 Geography

-D'Hanis is at an elevation of 883 ft above Sea level.
+D'Hanis is at an elevation of 883 ft above sea level.